 When you move your laptop, it turns off.
 Have you faced this issue?
 It is the most annoying experience a laptop user can have.
 You don’t know the reason why it is happening.
 It works like magic.
 A laptop is an electronic device with plenty of parts attached.
 We should look for the issue that is forcing the laptop to shut down.

 It is a fact that the problem is not straightforward.
-It is also true that if we find the problem systematically, we can quickly rectify it.
+However, it is also true that if we find the problem systematically, we can quickly rectify it.
 In this article, you will learn the common cause of this problem.
-The article will also let you know the solutions so that your laptop will not turn off when it moved.
+The article will also let you know the solutions so that your laptop will not turn off when it is moved.

 1. Loose Power Connection